-This sheet talks about exposure to fluphenazine in pregnancy and while breastfeeding.
+This sheet is about exposure to fluphenazine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is fluphenazine?

 Fluphenazine is a medication used to treat schizophrenia.
 It can be given orally (by mouth) or by injection (a shot).
 Some brand names for fluphenazine are Prolixin® and Permitil®.

 I take fluphenazine.
 Can it make it harder for me to get pregnant?

-In some people, fluphenazine might increase the levels of a hormone called prolactin.
+In some people, fluphenazine might increase the levels of the hormone prolactin.
+This is called hyperprolactinemia.
 High levels of prolactin can stop ovulation (part of the menstrual cycle when an ovary releases an egg).
 This would make it harder to get pregnant.
 Your healthcare provider can test your levels of prolactin if there is concern.

 Does taking fluphenazine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if fluphenazine could increase the chance of a miscarriage.
+Studies have not been done to see if fluphenazine could increase the chance of miscarriage.

 Does taking fluphenazine increase the chance of having a baby with a birth defect?